 West Ottawa Public Schools

 During the Global Money Week 2018, the students in Mrs. Voss's 5th grade class thought about their goals for the future.
 They explored possible careers they would like to have.
 During this exploration, they looked at the educational requirements, steps necessary to attain this career, skills required, and average salary.

 2017 United States of America Global Money Week

 - Federal Reserve Bank of Atlanta Monetary Museum

-Throughout the Global Money Week 2017, local children and youth will engage in the initiative through guided tours of the Federal Reserve Bank of Atlanta’s Monetary Museum.
+Throughout Global Money Week 2017, local children and youth engaged in the initiative through guided tours of the Federal Reserve Bank of Atlanta’s Monetary Museum.

-During the Week, young people will be able to engage themselves at the Story of Money and Cash Overlook exhibits to explore the evolution of money and the Federal Reserve System’s work in support of the United States’ payment system.
+During the Week, young people were able to engage themselves at the Story of Money and Cash Overlook exhibits to explore the evolution of money and the Federal Reserve System’s work in support of the United States’ payment system.

 2016 United States Global Money Week